 Your snake has been moving less, and not acting normal.
 It’s not eating its food, inactive, and doesn’t want to be handled.
-It would seem that something is seriously wrong with your pet snake.
+It would seem that something is seriously amiss with your pet snake.

 ‘Hibernating’ snakes are occasionally active to warm themselves.
-They will also react if you touch them or pick them up, wrapping around your hand if they’re a constrictor.
+They will also react if you touch or pick them up, wrapping around your hand if they’re a constrictor.
 The same goes for sleeping snakes, which will look around as if startled when you wake them up.
-Dead snakes are completely unresponsive.
+Dead snakes are completely cold and unresponsive.

 A dead snake will hang limply from your hands if you hold them, and won’t react if you touch or hold them.
 If you think your snake might be dead, it would be wise to check with a vet.
 Whatever you do, don’t bury them or get rid of them straight away—they may still be alive.